360modder/psburn/docs/gettingstarted/workflow.md

 ![PsBurn Workflow](../assets/mermaid-diagram-20210531105847.svg)

-## What happens during executing compiled powershell script ?
+!!! question "What happens during executing compiled powershell script ?"
 	Since psburn doesn't actually compile powershell script it stores a copy of powershell script inside it as embedded resource and extract this script to a temporary directory and run it from there.